codes1gn/gemini/docs/source/index.rst

-.. gemini documentation master file, created by sphinx-quickstart on Fri Mar 19 14:49:44 2021.
+.. gemini documentation master file, created by sphinx-quickstart on Mon Mar 22 13:26:36 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to gemini's documentation!
+Welcome to Gemini's documentation!
 ==================================

 .. toctree::